Donna Jones, Deputy Superintendent

 Following an internship at Ft.
 Clarke Middle School, Ms. Jones began her teaching career at Eastside High School.
 After a family move, Ms. Jones taught high school in Kentucky before returning to Alachua County Public Schools and Eastside High School in 1991.
 Two years later she became dean at both Oak View Middle School and Ft.
 Clarke Middle School.

 Just a year later, Ms. Jones was promoted to assistant principal at Kanapaha Middle School, then served in the same capacity at Oak View Middle.
-She was appointed principal of J. J. Finley Elementary School in 1999 and spent ten years at the school until being named principal at Duval Elementary School, where she served for four years.
+She was appointed principal of J. J. Finley Elementary School (now Carolyn B. Parker Elementary School) in 1999 and spent ten years at the school until being named principal at Duval Elementary School, where she served for four years.

 Ms. Jones has one daughter, a graduate of the International Baccalaureate program at Eastside High School and Vanderbilt University.